 Baswa Le Meetse (Youth in Water) Award is a Ministerial project which was launched in 2003.
-It is one of the action projects of 2020 Vision for Water Education Programme (2020VFWEP).
+It is one of the action projects of the department Water and Sanitation Education Programme (WSEP).
 The awards aim to recognise the role of youth in education and awareness campaigns on integrated water management, sanitation, impact of invasive alien plants and health and hygiene promotion issues.

-Baswa le Meetse project targets grade six (6) learners, who convey sound messages on water use efficiency, water conservation, water resources protection, impact of invasive alien plants and health and hygiene.
-They use art as a medium to communicate messages.
-This is done through five different art forms i.e. drama, music, poetry, praise poetry and posters.
-Learners align their messages with the theme "Washing of hands, use and care of sanitation facilities for a healthy life".
+Baswa le Meetse project targets learners in the intermediate phase in the schools, who convey sound messages on water use efficiency, water conservation, water resources protection, impact of invasive alien plants, sanitation, health and hygiene.
+They use action projects in their schools and art as a medium to communicate messages.
+This is done through action project implementation and five different art forms i.e. drama, music, poetry, praise poetry and poster.
+Learners align their messages with the theme "Water is life, sanitation is dignity".

-Baswa le Meetse Awards commence with auditions at district level and competitions at provincial and national levels.
-The competitions culminate with the national awards which are presented by the Deputy Minister of Water and Environmental Affairs during the Youth Summit held in June, the youth month.
+Baswa le Meetse Awards commence with auditions at district level and adjudications at provincial and national levels.
+The adjudications culminate to the national awards.

-Baswa le Meetse competitions require a holistic and integrated approach.
-The key objective of the guideline document is to assist educators as they prepare learners for the district auditions, provincial and national competitions and national awards (to be held during the Youth Summit).
+Baswa le Meetse adjudications require a holistic and integrated approach.
+The key objective of the guideline document is to assist educators as they prepare learners for the district auditions, provincial and national adjudication and national awards.
 The guideline serves as a frame of reference which guides the adjudication panels to ensure a fair selection of the winners and the implementing team to co-ordinate the project effectively.

-The appendices at the end of the document include specimen of the various forms that the educator, principals and parents would be required to complete at different stages of the preparations for auditions, competitions, award and participation in the Youth Summit.
-The contact details of regional and national coordinators are included for your convenience if you require more information or clarification.
+The appendices at the end of the document include specimen of the various forms that the educator, principals and parents would be required to complete at different stages of the preparations for auditions, competitions and award.
+The contact details of provincial and national coordinators are included for your convenience if you require more information or clarification.